 At first glance, the Brindle Orthopedic Dog Bed looks like a slightly more expensive version of the Millard Orthopedic Bed (#2 on our list).
 However, there are a number of key differences, some of which help to explain the higher price.
 The Brindle Dog Bed is available in three different colors (charcoal/black, mocha/blue and khaki).

 User Reviews: Most customers had only good things to say about the Brindle Memory Foam Orthopedic Dog Bed.
 Dogs appear to find it comfortable, and many owners noted a reduction in pain and stiffness after switching to this mattress.

 However, a number of customers did note that their dog’s nails ripped through the cover within a very short period of time (measured in days, not weeks or months).

 Bottom Line: Even though the Brindle Orthopedic Dog Bed is a little bit more expensive than some of the other memory foam mattresses priced at the affordable end of the spectrum, it still warrants consideration by those looking for a low-cost orthopedic bed for dogs.
 This is especially true for customers seeking beds with comfortable, yet waterproof covers, who have relatively mellow dogs that are unlikely to rip the cover.

-Big Barker is dedicated to producing the finest orthopedic dog beds for large dogs – they even discourage the use of these beds with small- and medium-sized breeds.
-The Big Barker is made in three different colors (burgundy, khaki and chocolate) to match your home’s décor.
+Big Barker is dedicated to producing the finest orthopedic dog beds for large breeds – they even discourage the use of these beds with small- and medium-sized breeds.
+The Big Barker is made in three different colors (burgundy, khaki, and chocolate) to match your home’s décor.

 The Dogbed4less Orthopedic Memory Foam Mattress is a premium pet bed that is packed with valuable features for both you and your pet.
 In addition to featuring a solid memory foam core, this bed features both outer and inner covers to provide the greatest possible mattress protection.